nhsconnect/gpconnect/pages/integration/integration_illustrated.md

 tags: [integration]
 sidebar: overview_sidebar
 permalink: integration_illustrated.html
-summary: "Illustration of the use of the GP Connect API showing all interactions required - both with Spine services and GP Connect endpoint API calls."
+summary: "Illustration of the use of the GP Connect API showing all interactions required - both with Spine services and GP Connect endpoint API calls"
 ---

 ## Spine integration required to consume GP Connect capabilities ##